Corporate Officer's Liability for Unpaid Wages - Act Part 11, Section 96

 (2) Despite subsection (1), a person who was a director or an officer of a corporation is not personally liable for

-(b) any liability to an employee for wages, if the corporation is subject to action under s.
-427 of the Bank Act (Canada) or to a proceeding under an insolvency Act,
+(ii) is subject to action under section 427 of the Bank Act (Canada) or to a proceeding under an insolvency Act,

-(c) vacation pay that becomes payable after the director or officer ceases to hold office, or
+(c) vacation pay that becomes payable after the director or officer of a corporation ceases to hold office, or

-(d) money that remains in an employee's time bank after the director or officer ceases to hold office.
+(d) money that remains in an employee's time bank after the director or officer of a corporation ceases to hold office.

 (2.1) If a corporation that is a talent agency has received wages from an employer on behalf of an employee and fails to pay those wages, less any fees allowed under the regulations, to the employee within the time required under the regulations,